 Here’s the thing nobody tells you loudly enough: conservative care genuinely works for many IVDD dogs — especially Grades 1 through 3.

-Conservative management means strict crate rest (we’re talking almost no movement for 4–8 weeks), medications to control pain and inflammation, and very gradual, supervised return to activity.
+Conservative management means strict crate rest (we’re talking almost no movement for 4–8 weeks), medications to control pain and inflammation, and a very gradual, supervised return to activity.
 It’s hard.
 The first week is brutal because your dog wants to move and you have to stop them.
+With Heidi, I had to sit next to her crate for hours some evenings just to keep her calm.
 But for the right dog, it absolutely can work.

 Conservative care is typically a reasonable first choice when: